 The city also has many unique and quaint shops.
 Across the Southern Channel are some of the oldest streets in Cork, along with the campus of University College, Cork.

-The nearby Blarney Castle was built by Dermot McCarthy, King of Munster in 1446 and should be at the top of your must visit list.
-The castle is located on a thousand acres of beautiful woodland, and is partially hidden by trees, some up to a thousand years old.
+The nearby Blarney Castle was built by Dermot McCarthy, King of Munster in 1446 and should be at the top of your must-visit list.
+The castle is located on a thousand acres of beautiful woodland and is partially hidden by trees, some up to a thousand years old.
 The castle has been witness to the triumph and turmoil of Irish chiefs and enemy armies.

 Cobh, (pronounced cove) is a picturesque town located on the Great Island, one of three large islands in Cork Harbour.
 It was the port of departure for many Irish during the Great Hunger from 1844 to 1848 and has the distinction of being central for two of the worst maritime disasters in history.
 Cobh was the last berth for the Titanic and the nearest port to the Lusitania when it was torpedoed and sunk off the south coast of Ireland.
 The Titanic sank on its maiden voyage while crossing the Atlantic after leaving Cobh (then Queenstown).

-Nearby Kinsale is a fishing and resort town with a picture perfect harbor.
+Nearby Kinsale is a fishing and resort town with a picture-perfect harbor.
 The town's narrow streets are lined with colorfully painted buildings and it is widely renowned for its art galleries and gourmet restaurants.
 Kinsale is also considered the Gourmet Capital of Ireland.
 Many of the pubs offer traditional Irish music and upscale fare.

 With its sandy beaches, unspoiled boglands and friendly communities, County Donegal is a leading destination for many travelers.
 One of the county treasures is Glenveagh National Park, the only official national park anywhere in the Province of Ulster.
-The park is a huge nature reserve with spectacular scenery of mountains, raised boglands, lakes and woodlands.
+The park is a huge nature reserve with spectacular scenery of mountains, raised boglands, lakes, and woodlands.
 At its heart is Glenveagh Castle, a beautiful late Victorian "folly" that was originally built as a summer residence.

-Donegal's rugged landscape lends itself to active sports like climbing, hillwalking, scuba-diving, surfing and kite-flying.
+Donegal's rugged landscape lends itself to active sports like climbing, hillwalking, scuba-diving, surfing, and kite-flying.
 Many people travel to Donegal for the superb golf links — long sandy beaches and extensive dune systems are a feature of the county, and many golf courses have been developed.
-Golf is a very popular sport within the county, including world class golf courses such as Ballyliffin (Glashedy), Ballyliffin (Old), both of whch are located in the Inishowen peninsula.
+Golf is a very popular sport within the county, including world class golf courses such as Ballyliffin (Glashedy), Ballyliffin (Old), both of which are located in the Inishowen peninsula.
 Other courses to note are Murvagh and Rosapenna.

 The Donegal Gaeltacht (Irish-speaking district) also attracts young people to County Donegal each year during the school summer holidays.
-The three week long summer Gaeltacht courses give young Irish people from other parts of the country a chance to learn the Irish language and traditional Irish cultural traditions that are still prevalent in parts of Donegal.
+The three-week long summer Gaeltacht courses give young Irish people from other parts of the country a chance to learn the Irish language and traditional Irish cultural traditions that are still prevalent in parts of Donegal.